spacestation13/dm-playground_controller/README.md

 path: (B64_STR) Path of the executable

-args: (B64_STR) Arguments to run the executable with
+args: (B64_STR) Arguments to run the executable with.
+Arguments are seperated with \0

 env: (B64_STR) Environment variables to pass to the executable in the following format: `VAR1=VAL1;VAR2=VAL2;`.
 Take care to escape `\;`, `\=` and `\\` properly.